On the Trade-off between Redundancy and Local Coherence in Summarization: Results and Discussion

-\paragraph{Working Memory as a Tree.} Next, we investigate the impact of leveraging the position of a node in the memory tree structure during scoring, in terms of relevancy and redundancy scores.
-We compare the scoring function in Equation~\ref{eq:pscore} against two other strategies.
-The first one, denoted \textsc{Freq}, consists of a frequency heuristic, $c(t,T'')=1, \forall t \in T''$, which only counts how many memory cycles a proposition participates in.
-The second strategy, denoted \textsc{Eigen}, scores nodes based on their eigen-vector centrality, i.e.\ $c(t,T'')=\frac{1}{\lambda} \sum_{v, s.t.\ (t,v)\in E[T'']} c(v,T'')$, where $\lambda$ is the largest eigen-value of the adjacency matrix of $T''$.\footnote{We use the eigen-vector centrality implementation in the NetworkX Python library.}
+\paragraph{Working Memory as a Tree.} Next, we investigated the impact of leveraging the position of a node in the memory tree structure during proposition scoring.
+We compared scoring function $c(\cdot)$ in Eq.~\refeq{eq:tkvd-ct}, labeled as \textsc{Tree}, against two other strategies.
+The first one, denoted \textsc{Freq}, consists of a frequency heuristic, $c(t,T)=1, \forall t \in T$, which only counts how many memory cycles a proposition participates in.
+The second strategy, denoted \textsc{Eigen}, scores nodes based on their eigen-vector centrality as:

+where $\lambda$ is the largest eigen-value of the adjacency matrix of $T$.\footnote{We use the eigen-vector centrality implementation in the NetworkX Python library.}